grscwf/twin-mt/nero-paths.md

   - There's a moment when it seems like it succeeds, and then it becomes another failure.
-  - Ivex catches on to what the player is doing, denies access to the password, and applies extreme torture with another grav ball.
+  - Ivex catches on to what the player is doing, denies access to the password, and applies extreme torture with another grav crystal.
   - Player goes through another section that feels like "crap, another obstacle, what else do I have to do to get past this."
   - But this turns out to actually work anyway.
 Nero is free.
 - The mirror is saved.
 It can be used for 2nd Floor Easy escape.
-- There's a special Bad Ending here that's meant to be hard to find.
+- There's a Challenge Ending here that's meant to be hard to find.

 </details>

-### Bad Ending: Broken
+### Challenge Ending: Broken
 This is the challenge ending on the first floor.
 There are clues to it, but it's meant to be hard to find.